transition-zero/tz-osemosys/docs/technology.md

 `operating_modes` `(List[OperatingMode])`: A list containing one OperatingMode object for each operating mode relevant to the current technology.
 Each OperatingMode object contains data relevant for the corresponding operating mode, ie.e. input/output/emission activity ratios, variable costs, tag linking the technology to storage.
-See the OperatingMode documentation for a more detailed description.
+See the "Operating modes" documentation for a more detailed description.

 `operating_life` `({region:int})` - OSeMOSYS OperationalLife.
 Integer value of operating life